This course is only available for students in the BA International Studies programme.

 Please note: this course takes place in The Hague.
 Traveling between University buildings from Leiden to The Hague may take about 45 minutes.

 This course offers a broad survey of contemporary South and Southeast Asian economies.
 The main focus is on long-run economic growth and the accompanying social changes.
 Why did some countries perform far better than its neighbours?
-How did long-term growth take places in South and Southeast Asian economies in the last 30-40 years?
-How were the nations of South and Southeast Asia affected by financial crisis?
+Why long-term growth takes places (or does not) in South and Southeast Asian economies in the last 30-40 years?
+What are the effects of crisis, including Covid-19, on the South and Southeast Asia?
 What was the political economy of growth in these countries?
 And, what were social developments that went along with the growth?
 Special attention is given to the role of the state and economic policy.
 The lectures utilize various relevant journal articles and book chapters on South and Southeast Asian economies.
 The lectures are also accompanied by tutorials to discuss auxiliary topics.

 Acquired an overview of the historical and contemporary economic developments and political economy dynamics in their chosen area and deepened their existing knowledge and understanding of different economic systems, economic institutions, economic processes and actors in the different regions / countries of the region, using the concepts acquired during the courses Principles of Economics and Foundations of Political Economy.